melihorhanyilmaz/Exquisite-corpse-Melih/README.md

 #Love at first sight with BeCode
+There is not anything like love at first sight!
+Or there is?